xmos/lib_lin/app_lin_demo/doc/quickstart.rst

 To setup up the system for  two ISBUS sliceCARDs:

    #.
 Setup the system as above for the single ISBUS demonstration.
    #.
-Add a second ISBUS sliceCARD to the XP-SKC-L16 Slicekit core board using the connector marked with the ``CIRCLE``.
+Add a second ISBUS sliceCARD to the core board using the connector marked with the ``CIRCLE``.
    #.
 Ensure a jumper is fitted to the second ISBUS sliceCARD on header P3, connected between 1 & 2 (provides 5V to LIN bus VBAT).
    #.
 Connect a flying lead between pin 4 of P6 of both ISBUS sliceCARDs.
 This connects the LIN bus data line between the two nodes.
    #.
 Ensure that the application is set to build for 2 ISBUS sliceCARDs.
 To do this, modify line 5 of app_lin_demo.xc to:: ``#define ISBUS_NODE_COUNT 2``